-Sec.
-154. Filing fees and charges.
+Section 113 Filing Fees and Charges

-The fees and charges shall be paid to the city when any application, petition, or appeal is tendered to the Planning and Zoning Commission or any other authorized board, agency, or official of the city.
-Each of the fees and charges provided shall be paid in advance, and no action of the commission, council, or any other board, agency, or official of the city shall be valid until the fees and charges shall have been paid to the city.

-Except as hereinbefore provided, these fees and charges shall be paid on all applications, petitions, and appeals, regardless of the action taken by the commission or any other board, agency, or official of the city, and whether the application, petition, or appeal is approved or denied by the City Council.
-Such fees and charges shall not, however, be charged or paid for any amendment, change, or other action initiated by the city.

-- (1) Building permits.
-Fees and charges for building permits shall be in accordance with the schedule of fees and charges otherwise adopted or in use by the city. - (2) Certificate of occupancy.
-Fees and charges for certificates of occupancy shall be as set by the schedule of fees and charges otherwise adopted or in use by the city. - (3) Temporary use permit.
-For such temporary uses as may be permitted or granted by the chief building official of the city, \$25.00 per permit or extension of permit.
+- A. The fees and charges shall be paid to the City when any application, petition, or appeal is tendered to the Planning and Zoning Commission or any other authorized board, agency, or official of the City.
+Each of the fees and charges provided shall be paid in advance, and no action of the commission, council, or any other board, agency, or official of the City shall be valid until the fees and charges shall have been paid to the City. - B. Except as hereinbefore provided, these fees and charges shall be paid on all applications, petitions, and appeals, regardless of the action taken by the commission or any other board, agency, or official of the City, and whether the application, petition, or appeal is approved or denied by the City Council.
+Such fees and charges shall not, however, be charged or paid for any amendment, change, or other action initiated by the City. - 1.
+Building permits.
+Fees and charges for building permits shall be in accordance with the Fee Schedule otherwise adopted or in use by the City. - 2.
+Certificate of Occupancy.
+Fees and charges for certificates of occupancy shall be in accordance with the Fee Schedule otherwise adopted or in use by the City. - 3.
+Temporary Use Permit.
+For such temporary uses as may be permitted or granted by the City Council, \$25.00 per permit or extension of permit.

-(Ord.
-No. 1270, § 6.04, 12-15-81; Ord.
-No. 1842, § 6, 9-5-89)

-Sec.
-155. Penalty.
+Section 114 Penalty

-Any person, firm or corporation who shall violate any of the provisions of this chapter or who shall fail to comply with any provisions hereof shall be guilty of a misdemeanor and, upon conviction, shall be subject to a fine not to exceed \$2,000.00, and each day that such violation continues shall constitute a separate offense and shall be punishable accordingly.
+A. Any person, firm or corporation who shall violate any of the provisions of this chapter or who shall fail to comply with any provisions hereof shall be guilty of a misdemeanor and, upon conviction, shall be subject to a fine not to exceed \$2,000.00, and each day that such violation continues shall constitute a separate offense and shall be punishable accordingly.